CircuitVerse/CircuitVerse/SETUP.md

 | Manual Setup | Linux | [Click Here]() |
 | Manual Setup | Mac | [Click Here]() |

+## Tests
+Before making a pull request, it is a good idea to check that all tests are passing locally.

+- To run the system tests, run `bundle exec rspec` .
+- To run the simulator tests, run `yarn run test` .

+**Note:** To pass the system tests, you need the [Chrome Browser](https://www.google.com/chrome/) installed.
+For docker based setup, you can ignore this.

-### CircuitVerse API documentation
+## CircuitVerse API documentation
 CircuitVerse API documentation is available at - https://api.circuitverse.org/

-### CircuitVerse API documentation setup instructions
-To setup CircuitVerse API documentation, refer [docs/README.md](docs/README.md)
+If you like to setup CircuitVerse API documentation locally, refer [docs/README.md](docs/README.md)

 ### Enabling/Disabling features with Flipper
 By default `:forum` and `:recaptcha` features are set to false.
 These can be enabled either via rails console or Flipper dashboard.